 In business Chapter 11 cases, we help to stabilize business operations, address any immediate issues that threaten to undermine the reorganization process, negotiate with key creditor constituencies, prepare and file a reorganization plan and disclosure statement, and work tirelessly to obtain Bankruptcy Court approval for the plan.
 We are different from other bankruptcy firms because we frequently help businesses file for Chapter 11 relief.
 Chapter 11 is not an adjunct to our consumer practice.
-Instead, our Chicago Chapter 11 Bankruptcy attorneys have a keen understanding of the Bankruptcy Code and the nuances of Chapter 11 and bring those resources to the table when helping our clients.
+Instead, our Chicago Chapter 11 bankruptcy lawyer team has a keen understanding of the Bankruptcy Code and the nuances of Chapter 11 and brings those resources to the table when helping our clients.

 A Chapter 11 case is commenced by filing the same bankruptcy forms that are used to file under Chapter 7 and Chapter 13.
-Also, individuals that file for Chapter 11 have to complete the same credit counseling course as individuals that file for Chapter 7 or Chapter 13.
+Also, individuals who file for Chapter 11 have to complete the same credit counseling course as individuals who file for Chapter 7 or Chapter 13.

 Once the case is filed, the business can operate in the ordinary course, but needs court approval to take certain actions.
 For example, in most Chapter 11 cases the business needs to obtain court approval to use cash in its bank accounts.
 Similarly, the business needs court approval to pay employees for pre-bankruptcy work.
-Accordingly, immediately after a business case is filed, our business bankruptcy attorneys frequently appear in court and ask the judge to enter certain first day orders.
+Accordingly, immediately after a business case is filed, our Chapter 11 bankruptcy lawyer team frequently appears in court and asks the judge to enter certain first day orders.

 The goal of a Chapter 11 case is to negotiate, prepare, file, and confirm a reorganization plan.
 The reorganization plan is a blueprint explaining how the company will repay its creditors over time.